Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 | Missing whether on insulin <= 6 months after diagnosis | 16819 (65.9 %) | 5189 (19.8 %) | 2 (0.0 %) | 3190 (66.8 %) | 2453 (32.0 %) |
 | On OHA or ins (script in last 6 months) | 24542 (96.2 %) | 21910 (83.7 %) | 151 (1.3 %) | 4640 (97.2 %) | 6494 (84.8 %) |

 &nbsp;

+🔴 **Rule 7: For MODY calculator: use HbA1c and BMI anytime after diagnosis as this reduces missingness.
+For whether patient is on insulin 6 months after diagnosis, use current insulin status if this is missing.
+For those with missing family history, run the calculator with family history and see if these individuals appear in those with the highest probability of MODY: if they do then check family history with patient.**

+These rules have been implemented in our code.

+&nbsp;